canonical/vanilla-framework/templates/docs/patterns/tiered-list/index.md

 View example of the tiered list pattern
 </a></div>

-## 50/50 on tablet w/o description
+## 50/50 on tablet without description

 This variant does not contain a top-level description and its child list is presented with its titles side-by-side with its descriptions on tablet screen sizes.

-<div class="embedded-example"><a href="/docs/examples/patterns/tiered-list/50-50-tablet-no-description/" class="js-example">
+<div class="embedded-example"><a href="/docs/examples/patterns/tiered-list/50-50-tablet-without-description/" class="js-example">
 View example of the tiered list pattern
 </a></div>

-## 50/50 on tablet w/ description
+## 50/50 on tablet with description

 This variant contains a top-level description and its child list is presented with its titles side-by-side with its descriptions on tablet screen sizes.